TimidRobot/painted-iterm/README.rst

         PermitLocalCommand yes

 The SSH configuration is the easiest way to configure iTerm2 window colors.
 It is also the only way to do so for appliances that don't have a bash shell.
+The SSH configuration is most commonly done only locally in ``~/.ssh/config``.

 ``.bashrc`` Configuration